zarstensen/obsidian-obsimat-plugin/README.md

 ### Units and Physical Constants

 Denote units or physical constants in equations by surrounding them with braces `{}`.
-Latex Math automatically handles conversions between units, constants and their various prefixes.
+LaTeX Math automatically handles conversions between units, constants and their various prefixes.
 See the [syntax](SYNTAX.md#unit-list) document for a list of supported units and physical constants.

 ### Symbol Assumptions

-Use an `lmat` code block to tell **Latex Math** about various assumptions it may make about specific symbols.
+Use an `lmat` code block to tell **LaTeX Math** about various assumptions it may make about specific symbols.
 This is used to further simplify expressions, such as roots, or limit the solution domain of equations.
 By default, all symbols are assumed to be complex numbers.

 `lmat` code blocks make use of the [TOML](https://toml.io) config format.
-To define assumptions for a symbol, assign the symbol's name to a list of assumptions Latex Math should make, under the `symbols` table.
+To define assumptions for a symbol, assign the symbol's name to a list of assumptions LaTeX Math should make, under the `symbols` table.
 Like definitions, an `lmat` code block's persistence is based on its location.
 See below the demo GIF for a simple static `lmat` code block example.

 ![demo](readme-assets/assumptions-demo.gif)